 Looking to buy house in one of Burlington"s great neighbourhoods?
 Burlington is home to 23 unique neighbourhoods.
-Popular neighbourhoods include Aldershot South, with 94 active house listings, Central, with 65 active house listings, and Maple, with 64 active house listings.
+Popular neighbourhoods include Aldershot South, with 46 active house listings, Maple, with 44 active house listings, and Orchard, with 42 active house listings.

 Residents of the City of Burlington are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 0.397%

 There is currently no municipal land transfer tax in effect in Burlington but the provincial land transfer tax still applies to all property purchases